yu68/AmpliSeq_UID_tools/README.md

 ---

 #### extract\_UID.py
 Extract UID sequences from the read with structure "UU...UUII...IIRRRR...RRRR" or "RRRR...RRRRII...IIUU...UU".
 Trim the Identifier (II...II) and UID (UU...UU), keep the actual reads (RRRR...RRRR).
-Then ths UID information are stored in the read name information.
+Then the UID information are stored in the read name information.

 __input:__
 ```